KapiMC/docs/src/pages/planned-features.md

 This aim's to provide some built-in templates like circles, squares, lines, etc that will have functionality for auto-scaling based, althoughit's very simple to create these yourself, having them built-in will ease the process and save boilerplate

+### Custom Items Builder

+A way to create custom items, easily setting things like display name, lore, material, persistent data (NBT/components).
+But also providing more complex functionality such as onRightClick, onLeftClick etc.
+Also things like `#unique()` which will add a way to uniquely identify an item.
+Will also have ways to register recipes and other utilities.
+The plan is to start small with this system and add to it more functionality in each update.

 </div>